Resplendent Quetzal is one of the world’s most elegant birds. Photo: Rich Hoyer

 The many mangrove-fringed islands of the Bocas del Toro Archipelago have long attracted those with a sense of adventure, and a new ecolodge built on Isla Bastimentos and adjacent to a large protected area of coastal forest now serves as a welcome and very comfortable base for the visiting naturalist.

-We’ll explore the islands, canals, and adjacent mainland in pursuit of birds such as Three-wattled Bellbird, Red-billed Tropicbird (at a breeding colony), Stub-tailed Spadebill, Snowy Cotinga, and the colorful Montezuma Oropendola.
+We’ll explore the islands, canals, and adjacent mainland in pursuit of birds such as Three-wattled Bellbird, Red-billed Tropicbird (at a breeding colony), Stub-tailed Spadebill, Snowy Cotinga, and the colourful Montezuma Oropendola.
 We’ll travel to the mainland on at least two of our days, exploring the bird-rich foothill forests below the La Fortuna Forest Reserve, where birds such as Sulphur-winged Parakeet, White-bellied Mountain-Gem, Slaty-backed and Black-headed Nightingale-Thrush, and Spangle-cheeked, Emerald, Black-and-Yellow and Silver-throated Tanagers occur.
 And around the coast near the banana-producing town of Changuinola we’ll seek out Black-throated, Bay, and Band-backed Wrens, the scarce Nicaraguan Seed-Finch, Scarlet-rumped Tanager, and a wealth of tropical lowland species.
 We’ll combine these days in the Caribbean lowlands with several days in the fertile and perpetually spring-like Talamanca Highlands.

 The highlands of western Panama and eastern Costa Rica encompass a large area of lightly developed mountains.
 Forests draped in bromeliads over a carpet of tree ferns and mosses cloak the upper reaches of the hills, while the verdant valleys play host to small coffee plantations and rural villages, all under the shadow of multiple volcanoes, including the hulking 11,400-foot Volcán Barú.
 These highlands, shared with neighbouring Costa Rica, have been designated a globally important bird area, with almost 50 regional endemic bird species.
 This long list of specialities includes such spectacular birds as Fiery-throated Hummingbird, Magenta-throated Woodstar, Prong-billed Barbet, Long-tailed and Black-and-Yellow Silky-Flycatchers, Flame-throated Warbler, Collared and Slate-throated Whitestart, the enigmatic Wrenthrush, Golden-browed Chlorophonia, and Yellow-thighed Finch.
 In addition, the highlands here are perhaps the best place to look for the stunning Resplendent Quetzal, surely one of the most evocative birds on the planet.

 Day 1: The tour begins this evening at a hotel about an hour’s drive from Panama’s Tocumen International Airport.
 Night in Panama City.